dominicrodger/tinyblog/docs/settings.rst

 Settings
 ========

-tinyblog has 5 relevant settings, all of which are required:
+tinyblog has 7 relevant settings, 5 of which are required in normal use, and 2 of which may be required.

 ``TINYBLOG_FROM_EMAIL``
 -----------------------